D'Arcy Wentworth: Death

 In the winter of 1827, a severe strain of influenza swept through the Colony.
-On Saturday, 7 July 1827, a cold winter morning, D’Arcy Wentworth died of pneumonia at his farm, Home Bush.
+On Saturday, 7 July 1827, a cold winter morning, D'Arcy Wentworth died of pneumonia at "Home Bush".

 On Monday 9 July, despite dreadful weather and the risk of influenza, a funeral procession more than a mile long, with forty carriages and more than fifty men on horseback, accompanied his hearse on its journey to Parramatta.
-D’Arcy Wentworth was buried there, in St John’s cemetery.
+D'Arcy Wentworth was buried there, in St John's cemetery.
 The inscription on his tomb reads: "an honest man, the noblest work of God".
-He left two mature sons, William Charles and D’Arcy, children of Catherine Crowley, and seven children with Mary Ann Lawes, three sons and four daughters; their fourth son was born in 1828.
+He left two mature sons, William Charles and D'Arcy, children of Catherine Crowley, and seven children with Mary Ann Lawes, three sons and four daughters; their fourth son was born in 1828.
 Wentworth named her in his will as: "my dear friend Ann Lawes the mother of seven of my children".
-After his funeral the mourners gathered at Hannah Walker’s Red Cow Inn at Parramatta, to salute his life and drink a toast to his memory.
+After his funeral the mourners gathered at Hannah Walker's Red Cow Inn at Parramatta, to salute his life and drink a toast to his memory.

-The Monitor described D’Arcy Wentworth as "a lover of liberty on whom the people could rely, the natural protector of the people’s rights.
+The Monitor described D'Arcy Wentworth as "a lover of liberty on whom the people could rely, the natural protector of the people's rights.
 He was a lover of freedom; a constant and steady friend to the people; a kind and liberal master; a just and humane magistrate; a steady friend".

 The Australian noted his reputation as a doctor and as a magistrate: "As a medical practitioner, Mr Wentworth was distinguished for his tenderness with which he treated his patients of every degree, and that class of unfortunate persons whom the charge of General Hospital placed so extensively under his care.
-He was peculiarly skilful in treating the diseases of children… As an able, upright and impartial Magistrate, Mr Wentworth’s merits were well remembered by all classes of the community".
+He was peculiarly skilful in treating the diseases of children… As an able, upright and impartial Magistrate, Mr Wentworth's merits were well remembered by all classes of the community".

-Sydney Gazette acknowledged Wentworth had "studiously devoted the best part of his eventful life to the service of its public, he was loyal from principle, and indefatigable in his public career; a Patriot in whom were blended the political virtues of loyalty and independence".
+The Sydney Gazette acknowledged Wentworth had "studiously devoted the best part of his eventful life to the service of its public, he was loyal from principle, and indefatigable in his public career; a Patriot in whom were blended the political virtues of loyalty and independence".

-Recognition
+Recognition and legacy

 The Sydney suburbs of Wentworthville and Wentworth Point, the New South Wales town, Wentworth, the federal electorate of Wentworth, more than sixty avenues, drives, places, roads, streets and ways in Sydney, and more than twenty in both Melbourne and Brisbane, are named Wentworth, in honour of D'Arcy and his son, William Charles.
-Darcy Street (formerly D'Arcy Street), within Parramatta, was named for D’Arcy Wentworth.
-Woodhouse Lane, also within Parramatta, was named after the two storey house, Wentworth Woodhouse, he built nearby.
+Darcy Street (formerly D'Arcy Street), within Parramatta, was named for D'Arcy Wentworth.
+Woodhouse Lane, also within Parramatta, was named after the two storey house, "Wentworth Woodhouse", he built nearby.
 In 1824, explorer Hamilton Hume named an imposing peak in the Victorian Central Highlands, Mount Wentworth, after D'Arcy Wentworth.
 In 1836, Sir Thomas Mitchell noting that Port Philip was visible from the summit, renamed it Mount Macedon.